aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttagrangestart/appendchild/_index.md

 ---
 title: StructuredDocumentTagRangeStart.AppendChild
 second_title: Aspose.Words for .NET API Reference
-description: Adds the specified node to the end of the stdContent range.
+description: Adds the specified node to the end of the stdContent range in C#
 type: docs
 weight: 200
 url: /net/aspose.words.markup/structureddocumenttagrangestart/appendchild/